pokui/nsrc-gns3/docs/unusual-configurations/index.md

 deb http://HTTPS///download.docker.com/linux/ubuntu xenial stable
 ```

-This should be a better solution, as it allows the packages to be cached.
+This is the most efficient solution, as it allows the packages to be cached,
+but the URLs look a bit weird.

+In all cases, students still need to install the package signing key for the
+repository.